‘Sex and the City’ Author: I Don’t Care That Samantha Is Out of Reboot

 So, she pursued writing instead and ended up with her own column in The New York Observer in 1994, which focused on her dating life.
 Not wanting her various sexcapades so closely linked to herself, Bushnell decided to create a pseudonym so as to attribute the whirlwind lifestyle to her “friend”: Carrie Bradshaw.

-Speaking to The Daily Beast ahead of her upcoming 12-week run at Daryl Roth Theatre with a preview set for Nov.
+Speaking to The Daily Beast ahead of the upcoming 12-week engagement Is There Still Sex In the City? at Daryl Roth Theatre, which a preview is set for Nov.
 13 and opening date of Dec.
 7, Bushnell explains how her life story is threaded throughout the show, with lessons she and friends have learned in their different phases of life—being single, married, and even divorced.
 And of course, Bushnell says she’ll be getting into the origin story of Carrie and Mr. Big.

 While many a twentysomething woman was quick to want to be the irresistible “Carrie,” over the years, public opinion has slowly shifted and many have pointed out numerous examples of Carrie being a truly terrible friend, like when she ignores her friends’ serious issues to gripe about Mr. Big’s lack of attention.
 The New Yorker called her “the first prominent female antihero” and there’s even a website dedicated to hating her, dissecting episodes when she’s almost unbearable to watch.